 5. Building a PC Gives You the Option for Higher Quality Parts

-You may assume that certain computers are high quality based on their logo or brand reputation, but the components within the store-bought pre-built machines are not always at the top of the line.
-Often, these big-name manufacturers use low-quality brands for components like their RAM, optical drives, hard drives, power supplies, and other components as well.
+You may assume that certain computers are high quality based on their logo or brand reputation, but the components within the store-bought prebuilt machines are not always at the top of the line.
+Often, these big-name manufacturers use low-quality brands for components like their RAM, motherboards, hard drives, power supplies, and other components as well.

-The reason they go with cheaper parts is that they are constantly looking for the lowest bid, which maximizes their profits.
+The reason they go with cheaper parts is that they are constantly looking to maximize their profits.
 If you build your machine, then you know exactly what parts are going into your system, which means you can incorporate only high-quality components.

 If you’re looking for the best components for your upcoming build, check out our Top Components section to browse through our components’ buyer’s guides.